-Your child may be worried that her employer will treat her unfairly because of her disability.
+People often worry that an employer will treat them unfairly because of a disability.

 There are laws that protect people with disabilities from job discrimination.
 The government has also created financial incentives for hiring people with disabilities.

 Telling the employer about a disability can make it easier to get accommodations that can help people succeed in the workplace.

 Starting a new job can make teens and young adults feel excited, independent, and maybe a little nervous.
 They’re expected to learn new skills and routines, interact with new people, and make decisions.
 One of the biggest decisions is whether to tell their employer about any learning and thinking differences.

 In school, an or a spells out disabilities as well as the the school provides.
 An IEP may even include goals about speaking up and telling people what kind of help they need to succeed.